-This Market Driver Alert (MDA) investigates the Energy Emergency Alert 2 issued by ERCOT on September 6th, 2023 and the response of wind and thermal generation in the South & Coastal zone.
+This Market Driver Alert (MDA) investigates the Energy Emergency Alert 2 issued by ERCOT on September 6th, 2023, and the response of wind and thermal generation in the south and coastal zone.

 Figure 1: Live Power 60-second Coastal/South wind generation vs. ERCOT frequency, HE 18-HE 24 on Sept.
 6, 2023

-Digging into the 60-second generation & transmission data from Live Power we will uncover how different resource groups responded to the EEA2 and what their link is to congestion in the area.
+Digging into the 60-second generation and transmission data from Live Power, we will uncover how different resource groups responded to the EEA2 and what their link is to congestion in the area.